Car rental options in Toronto

 Here are some options for renting a car in Toronto.

-Another big chain, this one advertises two locations that offer hybrid vehicles.
+This big chain advertises two locations that offer hybrid vehicles.
 I called both, and found out that neither actually has hybrids currently in its fleet.
 Hm.
 Enterprise seems to be just slightly cheaper than Hertz, but within a few dollars.
 There are 21 pickup locations advertised in the GTA (Toronto and surrounding areas), one of which is at Pearson.

 Budget seems to be right on par with the other chains, at about $50 all in for an economy car for one day with unlimited free kilometres.
 However, depending on which pickup location use choose (10 in Toronto, plus one at Pearson), the price can fluctuate within a few dollars.